usbpc/AudiblePodcastFeed/docs/REVERSE_PROXY.md

   letsencrypt:
 ```
 > [!IMPORTANT]
-> Replace all the placeholders including the double curly braces.
+> Replace all placeholders including the double curly braces.

 > [!TIP]
 > When used in docker-compose.yml all dollar signs in the hash need to be doubled for escaping.